Does your nightly bedtime routine with the little ones get a bit more relaxed during the summer, holidays, or busy weeks?

 Savvy Tip #1: Release Your Inner Actor

 One great way to get young children excited about bedtime reading again is to make story time extra entertaining.
-You might wear a pair of crazy glasses and call them your magic reading glasses, or don a superhero cape that transforms you into Super-Reader!
+You might wear a joke pair of glasses and call them your magic reading glasses, or don a superhero cape that transforms you into Super-Reader!